seanjgildea/SoftwareEngineeringNotes/rabbitMQ.md

 ## AMQP Benefits

-- Ability to use different client
+- Ability to use different clients